Rye-Catcher/Rye-Catcher/README.md

 <p align='center'>
-  I am looking for an internship if you would be so kind </br>
+  Trying to abuse ChatGPT atm, btw I am looking for an internship if you would be so kind </br>
 </p>